Part 1: How to test for Consumer Understanding

 They’re surprised because they hadn’t seen signs of poor understanding in their quantitative data.

-In the first of two webinars, Stuart Tayler will share how we test for Consumer Understanding in an effective, impartial way, and shine a light on those blind spots.
-He’ll talk through an approach to qualitative research that helps you align with the Consumer Duty principle, rules and outcomes.
+In the first of two webinars, Stuart Tayler shares how we test for Consumer Understanding in an effective, impartial way, and shines a light on those blind spots.
+He talks through an approach to qualitative research that helps you align with the Consumer Duty principle, rules and outcomes.

 Stu has over 15 years of experience in user experience and service design for a range of clients, including Google, Nike and The Co-operative Bank.
 He’s worked in-house for Nokia and Dyson on their electric car programme.
 This breadth of experience helps him to understand what makes organisations customer-centric.
 His work at CXPartners focuses on putting that into practice through designing and leading programmes to help organisations increase their customer centricity.